-If stratification clearly distinguishes the areas of natural forest restoration, they can be excluded from additional crediting level analysis.
-All new areas of natural forest regeneration reported under ART are eligible for crediting
+If stratification clearly distinguishes the areas of natural forest restoration, they can be treated separately from commercial forests.
+All new areas of natural forest restoration reported under ART are eligible for crediting16; and, upon entering ART the incremental growth that occurs during the crediting period, on all areas of natural forest restored up to ten (10) years prior to the start of the crediting period start date is eligible for removals crediting.

-For strata which include commercial forest planting and restoration, the crediting level shall be established using an average of the annual area of conversion of non-forest to forest.
-This annual average area of non-forest to forest land conversion shall serve as the crediting level for removals crediting.
+If unable to stratify between commercial forest and natural forest restoration (or for commercial forest only), the crediting level shall be established using an average of the annual area of conversion of non-forest to forest during the 5 calendar-year historical period preceding the crediting period.
+This annual average area of non-forest to forest conversion shall serve as the crediting level for removals crediting.

-In any given year of the crediting period, areas of non-forest converted to forest land that exceed the crediting level area shall be multiplied by the removals factor for that stratum to estimate the net9 carbon removals eligible for crediting.
-This eligible area will be recorded and maintained in an 'ongoing removals stratum' annually to estimate the additional annual total of removals.
+In any given year of the crediting period, areas of non-forest converted to forest that exceed the crediting level area shall be multiplied by the removal factor (or growth equation) for that stratum to estimate the net17 carbon removals eligible for crediting.
+This eligible area will be recorded and maintained in an 'ongoing removals stratum' (i.e., the total area for which removals are being claimed) annually to estimate the additional annual total removals for each year of the Crediting Period.
+In other words, all areas that are eligible for removals must be labelled and maintained in the 'ongoing removals stratum' class for subsequent monitoring, reporting and verification activities under ART to track removals over time, and report any deforestation emissions occurring in these areas.